artmg/mireadd/00_Start_Here.md

 ## Pass through USB

-The most important reason for the guest additions above, though, is to make USB 2 & 3 work.
+The most important reason for the guest additions above, though, is to make USB 2 & 3 work
-These will be used to pass through the Movidius Stick for the VM to be able to use.
+- which will be used to 'pass-through' the Movidius Stick for the VM to be able to use it.
+USB 2 & 3 require both the Extension Pack you installed on the host at the beginning, and the Guest Additions you have just installed inside your guest just now.

 * Open the Device Settings to add Pass through PNP Device filters
   * Ports / USB